US Jobless Claims Soar Past 30 Million; Europe Reeling Also

 As economies splutter back to life and workers adapt to the strangeness of new barriers designed to keep them apart, governments are watching infection rates, wary of a second wave.

-Pushing to reopen the country, President Donald Trump planned to allow federal social distancing guidelines to expire Thursday.
+In Michigan, hundreds of protesters returned to the Capitol to denounce Gov. Gretchen Whitmer’s stay-home order and business restrictions.
+Whitmer, a Democrat, wants Republican lawmakers to extend her emergency declaration by 28 days.

-But many economists are skeptical that the U.S. economy will bounce back quickly, noting that the virus could flare up again or consumers might be too worried to return to business as usual.
+Protesters carried signs reading, “Shut down the lockdown” and “No work no freedom.”

-Leicester reported from Paris, McHugh from Frankfurt.
-Associated Press journalists around the world contributed to this report.
+Rugaber reported from Washington, Leicester from Paris.
+AP reporters around the world contributed to this report.

 Follow AP pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak